When being read the Miranda Warning you will be advised of the following:

 With these rights in mind, do you wish to speak to me?

 A skilled attorney will be able to review your case and may be able to make an argument as to grounds for dismissal or exclusion of evidence, as a result of Miranda warnings not being read.
-Contact us today for your free consultation.
+Contact Central Florida criminal defense attorney Brandon Gans today for a free consultation.